 Winter garden preparation is crucial for the proliferation of plants as temperatures drop and vegetation becomes dormant.
-In order to foster a flourishing yard, gardeners must approach the seasonal segue as an opportunity to ready their plot for the coming colder months.
-Senior garden editor Todd Carr shares his tried-and-true tips for transitioning your garden into winter.
+To foster a flourishing yard, gardeners must approach the seasonal segue as an opportunity to ready their plot for the colder months.
+Senior garden editor Todd Carr shares tips for winterizing your garden.

 “Boxwoods and broad leaf greens should be wrapped in burlap to protect against winter storms and wind damage,” Carr says.
 While frost is commonly considered the most destructive force in effect during the winter, acute winds can prove equally if not more detrimental to boxwoods.